aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 The idempotency utility provides a simple solution to convert your Lambda functions into idempotent operations which are safe to retry.

+## Key features

+* Prevent Lambda handler from executing more than once on the same event payload during a time window
+* Ensure Lambda handler returns the same result when called with the same payload
+* Select a subset of the event as the idempotency key using JMESPath expressions
+* Set a time window in which records with the same payload should be considered duplicates
+* Expires in-progress executions if the Lambda function times out halfway through

 ## Terminology

 The property of idempotency means that an operation does not cause additional side effects if it is called more than